PaddlePaddle/Paddle/doc/design/block.md

 ## Block Implementation

-During the Protobuf message generation, the Block should store VarDesc (the Protobuf message which describes Variable) and OpDesc (the Protobuf message which describes Operator).
+During the generation of the Protobuf message, the Block should store VarDesc (the Protobuf message which describes Variable) and OpDesc (the Protobuf message which describes Operator).

 VarDesc in a block should have its name scope to avoid local variables affect father block's name scope.
 Child block's name scopes should inherit the father's so that OpDesc in child block can reference a VarDesc that stored in father block.
 For example